-In this demo we will create a generator that will generate a java application for each input XML Document.
+In this demo we will generate java application for each input XML Document.

-We will apply a root mapping rule to each of these documents in order to generate the output java application.
-In the application's main method the generated code will instantiate a swing frame and add a requested swing component to its content pane.
-The component is going to be either a JButton or a JLabel, depending on the name of the root element in the input document.
+In the application's main method we will create a swing frame and add swing component to its content pane.
+The component is going to be either JButton or JLabel - it depends on the name of root element in input document.

-- add the 'jetbrains.mps.sampleXML' as well as 'jetbrains.mps.baseLanguage' languages as extended languages into the Dependencies section in the demoLang1 language properties dialog
+- add language 'jetbrains.mps.sampleXML' to the extended languages section in the language properties dialog

-The class node, which we will create in the next step, is not a part of the generator language and so will be used as a template in our generator.
+And the class node, which we will create on next step, is not a part of generator language and will be serving as a template in our generator.

 Root Mapping Rule

-Let's create our first rule which will generate a Java application class for each input XML Document.
+Let's create our first rule which will generate Java application class for each input XML Document.

-- add a new rule in the root mapping rules section (press Insert or Enter with cursor is in the section)
+- add new rule in the mapping rules section (press Insert while cursor is in this section)

-As we want to generate a class for each input Document, the template for this rule that we have to specify as part of the mapping rule is going to be a Class - i.e. an instance of the 'ClassConcept' concept defined in BaseLanguage.
+As we want to generate Class for each input Document, the template for this rule is going to be Class - instance of concept 'ClassConcept' in baseLanguage.